Background pattern

 Theophylline

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this package leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this package leaflet.
 See section 4.

-1. What Theo-Dur is and for what it is used
+1. What Theo-Dur is and what it is used for

 3. How to take Theo-Dur

-4. Possible adverse effects
+4. Possible side effects

 5. Storage of Theo-Dur

-6. Contents of the package and additional information
+6. Contents of the pack and other information

-1. What is Theo-Dur and what is it used for
+1. What Theo-Dur is and what it is used for

 It is indicated for the prevention and treatment of asthma or bronchial spasm associated with lung diseases such as chronic bronchitis or emphysema.